ItamarSmirra/React-Meilisearch/README.md

 ```

 ## Infinite Scroll
-You can easily implement infinite scroll or pagination search using the fetchMore function.
+You can easily implement infinite scroll or pagination search using the fetchMore function.<br>
 In the example below we used [react-infinite-scroll-hook](https://www.npmjs.com/package/react-infinite-scroll-hook) npm package to handle the scroll events.
 Feel free to change it to whatever you want.

 ```javascript